Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Spatial model

 \subsection{Smoothness of local spectra}

-Studies of real-world spatio-temporal processes showed that spatial (and temporal) spectra in turbulent flows are quite smooth, exhibiting typically a power-law behavior at large wavenumbers, \eg \citet[][]{GageNastrom}, \citet[][]{Trenberth}.
-For this reason and to regularize the spatial model by further reducing its effective number of degrees of freedom, we postulate that the local spatial spectral functions $\sigma_\ell(x)$ are {\em smooth functions of the wavenumber} $\ell$ --- this is our {\bf fourth constraint}.
-As for a measure of smoothness of the local spectrum, we provide one definition in \ref{App_consi} and impose smoothness by placing a prior distribution over the functions $\sigma_\ell(x)$ in section \ref{sec_estimator}.
+Studies of real-world spatio-temporal processes showed that spatial (and temporal) spectra in turbulent flows are quite smooth, exhibiting typically a power-law behavior at large wavenumbers \citep[e.g.][]{GageNastrom,Trenberth}.
+For this reason and to regularize the spatial model by further reducing its effective number of degrees of freedom, we postulate that the spectral functions $\sigma_\ell(x)$ are {\em smooth functions of the wavenumber} $\ell$ --- this is our {\bf fourth constraint}.
+As for a measure of smoothness of the local spectrum, in section \ref{sec_estm_consi} we propose one definition aimed to facilitate the proof of consistency of the estimator, and in section \ref{sec_nrBayes} we impose another, more practically oriented smoothness constraint by placing a prior distribution over the functions $\sigma_\ell(x)$.

-Note that if $\sigma_\ell(x)$ is smooth as a function of $\ell$, then its inverse spectral transform, the convolution kernel $u(x,\rho)$, rapidly decreases with distance $\rho$.
+Note that if $\sigma_\ell(x)$ is smooth as a function of $\ell$, then its inverse spectral transform, that is, the convolution kernel $u(x,\rho)$, rapidly decreases with distance $\rho$.
 The rapidly decreasing convolution kernel prohibits spurious (and damaging in the analysis) long-distance correlations, which are present in sample (ensemble) covariances.